-Although this is my first ever post to license-review, I've
+* Although this is my first ever post to license-review, I've been

-been involved in open-source license advocacy for rather a long
+involved in open-source license advocacy for rather a long time.
+It

-time.
-It was I who initially proposed late last century (!) a
+was I who initially proposed late last century (!) a multi-license

-I serve as Chief Privacy Officer for my employer — a
+* I serve as Chief Privacy Officer for my employer — a specialist

-specialist processor of personal data — and in that capacity
+processor of personal data — and in that capacity have assisted

-have assisted customers with data protection obligations across
+customers with data protection obligations across a dozen

-Although the specific concerns of Free Software are largely
+* Although the specific concerns of Free Software are largely out of

-out of scope here, I am an advocate of the approach and have
+scope here, I am an advocate of the approach and have spoken in

-spoken in public about the overlapping objectives of Software
+public about the overlapping objectives of Software Freedom and of

-program as an independent expert, both on the technology and on
+an independent expert, both on the technology and on personal data

-I am working on a design for a system to extend TraceTogether
+* I am working on a design for a system to extend TraceTogether which

-which coincidentally also uses secure enclaves, although for a
+coincidentally also uses secure enclaves, although for a much

-much simpler purpose that the one that you appear to be
+simpler purpose that the one that you appear to be pursuing.)

 1: nor the analogous relationships in other jurisdictions